holy-tanuki/holy-tanuki/README.md

 ## 👋 Me
-🎓 Currently in high school at art school.
+🎓 Currently in high school at art school. <br>
 💻 Beginner in programming for a few years, I mainly code in Python and am learning Rust, C++ and Java.

 ## 📚 Languages I know: